 Day 1: Begin your journey in Christchurch; enjoy an afternoon hike in Arthurs Pass National Park.

 The tour begins after breakfast in Christchurch, which is also known as the Garden City.
 After a trip orientation from your guide, you will head across the Canterbury Plains towards the Southern Alps, which form the backbone of the South Island.
-Drive through Arthur’s Pass National Park and stop for a short hike before continuing down to the West Coast and the town of Greymouth.
-From here, head north to Punakaiki and the Fox River.
-Visit the Pancake Rocks.
+Drive through Arthur’s Pass National Park and stop for a short hike before continuing down to the West Coast, visiting Punakaiki and the Fox River.
+See the Pancake Rocks.
 These 30 million-year-old limestone rocks have formed into what looks like immense layers of pancakes.
 Take an optional stroll along the coast to check out sea caves that were once used as shelter by early Maori.
 Stay at beautiful Havenz, set in a rainforest near the beach.

 Day 2: Spend the day exploring Paproa National Park followed by a relaxing evening in Havenz.